Asset Management One Co. Ltd. Sells 5,480 Shares of Marsh & McLennan Companies, Inc. (NYSE:MMC)

 Asset Management One Co.
-Ltd. trimmed its holdings in shares of Marsh & McLennan Companies, Inc. (NYSE:MMC – Get Rating) by 2.3% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The fund owned 232,866 shares of the financial services provider’s stock after selling 5,480 shares during the period.
+Ltd. decreased its stake in Marsh & McLennan Companies, Inc. (NYSE:MMC – Get Rating) by 2.3% in the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 232,866 shares of the financial services provider’s stock after selling 5,480 shares during the period.
 Asset Management One Co.
 Ltd.’s holdings in Marsh & McLennan Companies were worth $36,152,000 at the end of the most recent quarter.

-A number of research firms recently commented on MMC.
-Wells Fargo & Company lifted their price target on Marsh & McLennan Companies to $185.00 in a report on Friday, July 22nd.
-Jefferies Financial Group dropped their price target on Marsh & McLennan Companies from $198.00 to $181.00 and set a “buy” rating on the stock in a research note on Tuesday, July 12th.
-StockNews.com began coverage on shares of Marsh & McLennan Companies in a research report on Wednesday.
-They set a “hold” rating for the company.
-Finally, The Goldman Sachs Group assumed coverage on shares of Marsh & McLennan Companies in a research note on Tuesday, July 12th.
+Several analysts have issued reports on the company.
+Jefferies Financial Group dropped their price objective on Marsh & McLennan Companies from $198.00 to $181.00 and set a “buy” rating on the stock in a research note on Tuesday, July 12th.
+Wells Fargo & Company lifted their price objective on shares of Marsh & McLennan Companies to $185.00 in a research report on Friday, July 22nd.
+StockNews.com initiated coverage on shares of Marsh & McLennan Companies in a research report on Wednesday.
+They issued a “hold” rating on the stock.
+Finally, The Goldman Sachs Group began coverage on shares of Marsh & McLennan Companies in a report on Tuesday, July 12th.
 They set a “buy” rating and a $182.00 target price for the company.
 Two research analysts have rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and a consensus target price of $177.60.

 Marsh & McLennan Companies (NYSE:MMC – Get Rating) last issued its quarterly earnings results on Thursday, July 21st.
-The financial services provider reported $1.89 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.86 by $0.03.
-The business had revenue of $5.40 billion for the quarter, compared to the consensus estimate of $5.33 billion.
+The financial services provider reported $1.89 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.86 by $0.03.
 Marsh & McLennan Companies had a return on equity of 31.24% and a net margin of 16.36%.
-The firm’s quarterly revenue was up 7.6% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted $1.75 earnings per share.
-Analysts anticipate that Marsh & McLennan Companies, Inc. will post 6.78 earnings per share for the current year.
+The business had revenue of $5.40 billion during the quarter, compared to analysts’ expectations of $5.33 billion.
+During the same period in the previous year, the company posted $1.75 earnings per share.
+The firm’s revenue for the quarter was up 7.6% compared to the same quarter last year.
+Analysts forecast that Marsh & McLennan Companies, Inc. will post 6.78 EPS for the current year.

 Marsh & McLennan Companies Announces Dividend

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, November 15th.
-Shareholders of record on Friday, October 7th will be issued a $0.59 dividend.
-This represents a $2.36 annualized dividend and a yield of 1.51%.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, November 15th.
+Investors of record on Friday, October 7th will be paid a $0.59 dividend.
+This represents a $2.36 dividend on an annualized basis and a yield of 1.51%.
 The ex-dividend date of this dividend is Thursday, October 6th.
-Marsh & McLennan Companies’s dividend payout ratio is currently 35.60%.
+Marsh & McLennan Companies’s dividend payout ratio (DPR) is presently 35.60%.

 Marsh & McLennan Companies, Inc, a professional services company, provides advice and solutions to clients in the areas of risk, strategy, and people worldwide.
 It operates in two segments, Risk and Insurance Services, and Consulting.
 The Risk and Insurance Services segment offers risk management services, such as risk advice, risk transfer, and risk control and mitigation solutions, as well as insurance and reinsurance broking, catastrophe and financial modeling, and related advisory services; and insurance program management services.